Non-Interactive Oblivious Transfer and One-Time Programs from Noisy Quantum Storage: Non-Interactive OT

 \item \textbf{Step 5}: Finally, the \sender{} sends the encoding indices \(k,\ell\), to the \receiver{}.
 The \receiver{} computes the parity of the stored measurement outputs for \(\{\mathsf{q}_k, \mathsf{q}_\ell\}\), that is, \( m^y_k\oplus m^y_\ell = x_y\). \end{itemize}

 In this protocol, the honest \receiver{} will measure individually each qubit in the register, for which no quantum memory is needed.
 As such, a necessary aspect for the security is that the \receiver{} be forced to measure the qubits separately, otherwise, a straightforward attack is to perform \gls{SDC}~\cite{PRL:BW92} and recover both the inputs of the \sender{}.
 One way to mitigate this, as we did, is by imposing the constraints offered by the \gls{NQSM}, wherein the \sender{} will need to wait a fixed amount of time (\(\tau\)) in order for the memory of any malicious \receiver{} to decohere.
 Therefore, either the \receiver{} proceeds honestly and according to the protocol prescription measures every qubit separately, or it acts maliciously and tries to implement a general measurement over the register before losing the encoded message to decoherence.
 The size of the register \(N\) must be set to ensure unconditional security, which defines the success of a malicious actor in a statistical experiment of running the protocol.
-We will show that the success probability of any possible attack goes to zero linearly with \(N\), thus, we will set \(N\) to be exponential in the statistical security parameter.
+We will show that the success probability of any possible attack (i.e., the statistical distance between distributions) goes to zero linearly with \(N\).
+Thus, we will set \(N\) to be a large enough constant (independent of the adversarial power), such that the statistical distance between distributions is negligible.

 Regarding the waiting time \(\tau\), we remark that one instance of waiting \(\tau\) can be ``reused'' for many parallel executions of the protocol.
 And since \gls{OT} is often used as a building block for other primitives, and these often require many \gls{OT} executions, this delay can be amortized over all the parallel processes.
 Nevertheless, in some scenarios it could be perceived as undesirable the need to have an explicit time delay embedded in the design of the protocol, specially when such a delay is substantial when comparing with the generating and transmission of the required messages (qubits and indices) that can be as fast as the speed of light.
 As an alternative, one can remove the delay without affecting the unconditional security, by changing the \gls{NQSM} with the \gls{BQSM}.
 We analyze this approach in more detail in Section~\ref{subsec:noDt}, where the \sender{} does not wait any time but the number of qubits that it sends (\(N\)) before revealing the indices \(k,\ell\) is chosen to be large enough, such that the \receiver{} cannot store all of them (from the \gls{BQSM} assumption).
 Thus, it must guess which subset of \(M\) qubits to store.